 A new report on mercury in wetlands at the Glacial Ridge National Wildlife Refuge was published on June 3.
 The largest wetland and prairie restoration in United States history recently was completed at the Refuge.
 More than 3000 acres of wetlands were restored, more than 100 miles of ditches were filled, and nearly 18,000 acres of land was reseeded with native prairie plants.
 Microbial conversion of inorganic mercury to the bioaccumulative methylmercury form is a particularly active process in wetlands, making wetlands important methylmercury "hotspots" on the landscape.
 Concentrations of methylmercury in the Glacial Ridge NWR wetlands are among some of the highest in the published literature, suggesting seasonal wetlands of northwestern Minnesota are "hotspots" for mercury methylation, and may be a potential concern for wildlife.

 Theatened Gage Notice For Minnesota

-Due to sequestration an approximately five percent cut in funding for the U.S. Geological Survey's National Streamflow Information Program (NSIP) during the last half of FY13 will result in the shutdown of three streamgages in Minnesota for the remainder of the fiscal year (Sept.
-30, 2013).
-Streamgages that will be discontinued include:
+Due to sequestration a 5.2 percent decrease in funding for the U.S. Geological Survey's National Streamflow Information Program resulted in the discontinuation of three streamgages in Minnesota, including:

 Low water in lakes, wells, aquifers surrounding Twin Cities could be big problem